marp-team/marp/website/blog/the-story-of-marp-next.md

 # Integrations

-The modulized Marp Core brought Marp integrations for some tools.
+The modularized Marp Core brought Marp integrations for some tools.

 ## [Marp for VS Code][marp vscode]